-The Culture Scan allows you to discover the major worldviews in your group, whether it’s a team of 35 people or an institution of 30.000.
-You’ll receive an extensive report presenting your group results, including (anonymous) data on demographics, the distribution of worldviews, and the responses to each question of the Worldview Test.
+The Culture Scan allows you to discover the major worldviews in your group, whether it’s a team of 35 or an institution of 30.000.
+You’ll receive a report presenting your group results, including (anonymous) data on demographics, the distribution of worldviews, and the responses to each question of the Worldview Test.

-The process of taking the Worldview Test is fun and insightful, as it invites people to reflect on the beliefs and values that shape their interactions with the world.
-It also helps them realize that other people may come from fundamentally different mindsets.
-And it offers opportunities for having meaningful conversations with each other.
+The process of taking the Worldview Test is also fun and insightful, as it invites people to reflect on the beliefs and values that shape their interactions with the world.
+It also helps them realize that other people may come from fundamentally different mindsets ~ an important understanding for constructive collaboration in our culturally diverse world.
+As studies show, including different perspectives is also a recipe for innovation.

 How does it work?